Joe Biden Should Sue Donald Trump And Force Him To Pay For Cleaning Up Capitol After Riot, Law Professor Says

 Joe Biden's administration should take Donald Trump to court, suing him to force him to cover the costs of cleaning up the U.S. Capitol after his supporters attacked it earlier in the month, a law professor says.

 Alan B. Morrison, the associate dean at George Washington University Law School, wrote in a column for USA Today that the new administration should hold the former president personally responsible for the attack that led to the deaths of five people and caused extensive damage in and around the historic building.
-He noted that while investigations into the attackers are still ongoing, Biden’s administration should move quickly to recover the millions of dollars that will be needed in cleanup and restoration costs.
+He noted that while investigations into the rioters are still ongoing, Biden's administration should move quickly to recover the millions of dollars that will be needed in cleanup and restoration costs.

 Morrison noted that Trump spoke to a large crowd at a rally just before the attack, telling them that he would march with them to the Capitol and imploring them to show strength.
 Instead, Trump returned to the White House where he reportedly watched the events unfold on television in excitement.